-To figure out what you should do, a little self experimentation may be needed.
+To figure out what you should do, a little experimentation may be needed.

-Try a few different things until you find something that you enjoy and that you think you can stick to.
+Try a few different things until you find something that you enjoy and think you can stick to.
 Different strokes for different folks!

-best diet for YOU is the one you get results with and that you can stick to in the long term.
+best diet for you is the one that works for you and you can stick to in the

 I recommend you avoid trans fats as if your life depended on it.